Woman, 40, Shot to Death in Pasadena Saturday Morning - Pasadena Independent

 Woman, 40, Shot to Death in Pasadena Saturday Morning

-On Saturday morning, July 8, at about 1:45 a.m., Pasadena Police Department patrol personnel responded to the 100 block of W. Peoria Street regarding a report of a female gunshot victim according to a written report.
+On Saturday July 8 at about 1:45 a.m., Pasadena Police Department patrol personnel responded to the 100 block of W. Peoria Street regarding a report of a female gunshot victim according to a written report.

 Officers arrived on scene and found a Black female in her 40’s, a victim of a shooting.
 Pasadena Fire Department paramedics arrived and transported the victim to a local hospital where she later succumbed to her injuries.